-With the exception of completed prize receipt forms and unsold and winning tickets and stubs, an organization may maintain or convert and store records and reports in an electronic format.
+With the exception of completed prize receipt forms, unsold and winning tickets and stubs, and sports-themed tipboard flares, an organization may maintain or convert and store records and reports in an electronic format.

 An organization must make records and reports available in paper format to the board, the commissioner of revenue, the commissioner of public safety, or their agents upon request.

 While a tipboard deal is in play, an organization must keep all records, reports, and prize receipts for the deal at the permitted premises.

 For each tipboard game an organization must keep the flare, with bar code attached, and all redeemed and unsold tipboard tickets separated by game serial number.
 The organization must not open any unsold or defective tipboard tickets.

 For each progressive tipboard game, an organization must record at a minimum the following information in a format prescribed by the board:

 date that each deal was placed into play;